J535D165/CoronaWatchNL/README.md

 # Dataset: COVID-19 case counts in The Netherlands

 **CoronaWatchNL** collects numbers on COVID-19 disease count cases in **The Netherlands**.
-The numbers are collected from various sources on a daily base, like [RIVM (National Institute for Public Health and the Environment)](https://www.rivm.nl/coronavirus-covid-19/actueel), [LCPS (Landelijk Coördinatiecentrum Patiënten Spreiding)](https://www.lcps.nu/), [NICE (Nationale Intesive Care Evaluatie)](https://www.stichting-nice.nl/), and the [National Corona Dashboard](https://coronadashboard.rijksoverheid.nl/).
+The numbers are collected from various sources on a daily basis, like [RIVM (National Institute for Public Health and the Environment)](https://www.rivm.nl/coronavirus-covid-19/actueel), [LCPS (Landelijk Coördinatiecentrum Patiënten Spreiding)](https://www.lcps.nu/), [NICE (Nationale Intesive Care Evaluatie)](https://www.stichting-nice.nl/), and the [National Corona Dashboard](https://coronadashboard.rijksoverheid.nl/).
 This project standardizes, and publishes data and makes it **Findable, Accessible, Interoperable, and Reusable (FAIR)**.
 We aim to collect a complete time series and prepare a dataset for reproducible analysis and academic use.

 Dutch:
 > CoronalWatchNL verzamelt ziektecijfers over COVID-19 in Nederland.
 Dagelijks worden de cijfers verzameld van het [RIVM (Rijksinstituut voor de Volksgezondheid en Milieu)](https://www.rivm.nl/coronavirus-covid-19/actueel), [LCPS (Landelijk Coördinatiecentrum Patiënten Spreiding)](https://www.lcps.nu/), [NICE (Nationale Intesive Care Evaluatie)](https://www.stichting-nice.nl/) en [Nationale Corona Dashboard](https://coronadashboard.rijksoverheid.nl/).
 Dit project standaardiseert en publiceert de gegevens en maakt ze vindbaar, toegankelijk, interoperabel en herbruikbaar (FAIR).
 We streven ernaar om een dataset beschikbaar te stellen voor reproduceerbare analyses en wetenschappelijk gebruik.

 ## Datasets
-The datasets available on CoronaWatchNL are updated on a daily base.
-Availability depends on the publication by the respective sources (N.B. since July 1st, the epidemiological reports published by RIVM will be released on a *weekly* instead of daily basis).
+The datasets available on CoronaWatchNL are updated on a daily basis.
+Availability depends on the publication by the respective sources (N.B. since July 1st, the epidemiological reports published by RIVM will be released on a *weekly* instead of a daily basis).
 The CoronaWatchNL project divides the datasets into four main categories:

 * [Geographical data](#geographical-datasets)
 * [Descriptive data](#descriptive-datasets)